 Here we’ve used the example question of “4 + _____ = 9” Since the standard is using subtraction to solve unknown addend equations, we use the bean bags to build our subtraction equation together.
 Then it’s as easy as using a strategy to solve for subtraction.
 This introductory lesson is a great hook for students and gets them really excited to learn more about how to solve unknown addends.

 Using Math Workshop, we start with our mini lesson.
 A typical mini lesson with unknown addends looks like most other math lessons… pretty messy.
-It’s us working on the carpet together with tons of manipulatives, white boards or ipads, and an anchor chart or one displayed on the SMART Board.
+It’s us working on the carpet together with tons of manipulatives, white boards or ipads, and an anchor chart.
 I am a HUGE proponent of gradual release (I do, We do, You do) so we follow that model.

-While going through our lessons I heavily model for students.
-This looks like A LOT of thinking aloud to explain what I’m doing and why I’m doing it.
+Explicitly and heavily modeling for students looks like A LOT of thinking aloud to explain what I’m doing and why I’m doing it.
 Students watch as I work through an unknown addend equation and listen to me explain every single step of the way.
-I usually start modeling with manipulatives so they feel comfortable doing it too.
+I usually start with manipulatives so they feel comfortable doing it too.
 I do this a few times while having students notice my strategies that I use and how I check my work.

-After I’ve modeled for students, now it’s time for US to practice.
+Now it’s time for US to practice.
 This is where they get really excited!
 They get to use their manipulatives and it has taken away so much of the burden of heavy math.
-This concrete phase is SO important because it gives students a better foundation for those representations and abstract thinking of math to stand on.
+The concrete phase is SO crucial because it gives students a better foundation for those representations and abstract thinking of math to stand on.
 I also introduce drawings and mental math strategies for those students who are ready to move away from the concrete.
 This is where your differentiation comes in.
 Students are given those choices on how best to begin solving their problems.
 In the pictures below, you’ll see that reflected in the student work displayed.
 During this whole group time together after our mini lesson, we work hard to solve problems, model, and even more importantly, make mistakes.
 We work through them together and learn strategies that help us grow.

 Practice Makes Progress